-The table below summarizes the status ation Plan Information on plans at December 28, 2019.
-(1) Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (2) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) (c) Equity compensation plans approved by security holders 35,908,603 \$0.17 43,257,203 Equity compensation plans not approved by security holders
+Equity Compensation Plan Information The table below summarizes the status of our equity compensation plans at December 28, 2019.
+(1) Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (2) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 35,908,603 \$0.17 43,257,203 Equity compensation plans not approved by security holders - - -

-- The number of shares reported includes 20,562,715 performance stock units ("PSUs") reserved at target where performance attainment has yet to be determined.
-Shares reserved for issuance under the Company's equity compensation plan will be adjusted accordingly for a payout other than target. - The outstanding awards include RSUs, which have no exercise price.
+- (1) The number of shares reported includes 20,562,715 performance stock units ("PSUs") reserved at target where performance attainment has yet to be determined.
+Shares reserved for issuance under the Company's equity compensation plan will be adjusted accordingly for a payout other than target. - (2) The outstanding awards include RSUs, which have no exercise price.
 Excluding the impact of RSUs, the outstanding options had a weighted average exercise price of \$4.37 per share.